Skip to article frontmatterSkip to article content

 A diagram describing how GitHub action listen to an event (for example, `PR` created, issue created, PR merged) and then trigger a job which can be testing, sorting, labelling or deployment.

-Fig. 63 The Turing Way project illustration by Scriberia.
+Figure 1:The Turing Way project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
-DOI: 10.5281/zenodo.3332807.#
+DOI: The Turing Way Community & Scriberia (2024).

-Getting started with GitHub Action#
+Getting started with GitHub Action

 GitHub Actions uses YAML syntax and stored in a directory called .github/workflows in the repository.
 You can either use a templated workflow or create your own.

-1- Using GitHub Actions template#
+1- Using GitHub Actions template

 If you want to get started with GitHub Actions, you can start by clicking the “Actions” tab in the repository where you want to create a workflow, as shown below.
 Under the “Actions” tab, you will find popular CI workflows, which can help deploy or automate some tasks in the repository.